-- 1. Select the Identity Audit | Rules category. - 2.
+- 1. In the Manager, select the Identity Audit > Rules category. - 2.
 Select the rule in the result list. - 3.
 Select the Maintain rule supervisors task. - 4.
-In the Add assignments pane, double-click on the employees you want to assign be assigned to the application role.
+In the Add assignments pane, add employees.

-In the Remove assignments pane, double-click on the compliance rules that you want to remove.
+TIP: In the Remove assignments pane, you can remove assigned employees.